Items

 Zamioculcas zamiifolia: care tips for a stylish plant

-Introduction Zamioculcas zamiifolia , better known as the ZZ plant , is one of the easiest houseplants to live with.
-With its glossy, dark green foliage and graphic silhouette, it adds a modern touch to any interior, even for those who don't have a green thumb at all.
-Want a plant that's indestructible, beautiful, and hassle-free?
-Zamioculcas is for you!
-Plant identity card Botanical name: Zamioculcas zamiifolia Common name: ZZ plant Family: Araceae Origin: East Africa Special feature: extreme resistance to drought and low light Zamioculcas zamiifolia raven $8.00 View product Care instructions 🌞 Light Zamioculcas tolerates almost anything: low, medium, or indirect light.
-Just avoid prolonged direct sunlight, which could burn its leaves.
-It even adapts to dimly lit rooms, such as hallways or bathrooms. 💧 Watering This is where this plant shines: it only needs water every 2 to 3 weeks, or even less in winter.
-Let the substrate dry out thoroughly between waterings.
-Overwatering is the only real danger for it, as its roots can easily rot. 🌡️ Temperature Zamioculcas prefers temperatures between 18°C and 26°C. Avoid placing it near direct heat sources (radiators) or in a cold draft. 💨 Humidity No need for misting: this plant is not demanding on humidity.
-It tolerates the dry air of our heated interiors very well. 🌱 Substrate and repotting Use a well-draining mix: potting soil for green plants + a little sand or perlite.
-Repot every 2 to 3 years, when the roots deform the pot. 🍽️ Fertilizers Moderate fertilization: once a month in spring and summer with a liquid fertilizer for green plants.
-In autumn and winter, no fertilizer is needed. ✂️ Size and maintenance No specific pruning is required.
-Simply remove yellow or damaged stems flush with the substrate.
-Wipe the leaves occasionally to keep them shiny.
-Zamioculcas zamiifolia Lucky White ONE STEM 20.00€ View product Common mistakes to avoid Overwatering: This is the number one cause of death for Zamioculcas!
-Leave water to stagnate in the saucer Exposure to direct sunlight Pot without drainage hole FAQ My Zamioculcas is growing slowly, is this normal?
+Introduction THE Zamioculcas zamiifolia , better known as ZZ plant The zamioculcas is one of the easiest houseplants to care for.
+With its glossy dark green foliage and striking silhouette, it adds a modern touch to any interior, even for those who don't have a green thumb.
+Want a plant that's virtually indestructible, beautiful, and hassle-free?
+The zamioculcas is perfect for you!
+Plant identification sheet Botanical name: Zamioculcas zamiifolia Common name: ZZ plant Family : Araceae Origin : East Africa Special feature: extreme resistance to drought and low light Zamioculcas Raven – ZZ black plant, modern indestructible plant €9 View product Maintenance tips 🌞 Light The Zamioculcas tolerates almost any light: low, medium, or indirect.
+Simply avoid prolonged direct sunlight, which could burn its leaves.
+It even adapts to dimly lit rooms, such as a hallway or bathroom. 💧 Watering This is where this plant shines: it only needs water every 2 to 3 weeks, or even less in winter.
+Let the soil dry out completely between waterings.
+Too much water is the only real danger for it, as its roots can rot easily. 🌡️ Temperature The Zamioculcas prefers temperatures between 18°C and 26°C. Avoid placing it near direct heat sources (radiator) or in a cold draft. 💨 Humidity No need for misting: this plant is not demanding in terms of humidity.
+It tolerates the dry air of our heated homes very well. 🌱 Substrate and repotting Use a well-draining mix: potting soil for houseplants + a little sand or perlite.
+Repot every 2 to 3 years, when the roots start to deform the pot. 🍽️ Fertilizer Moderate fertilization: once a month in spring and summer with a liquid fertilizer for green plants.
+In autumn and winter, no fertilizer is needed. ✂️ Size and care No specific pruning is required.
+Simply remove any yellow or damaged stems at ground level.
+Wipe the leaves occasionally to keep them glossy.
+Zamioculcas Lucky White – An indestructible plant with variegated foliage €20 View product Common mistakes to avoid Overwatering: it's the number 1 cause of death for Zamioculcas!
+Leaving water to stagnate in the saucer Exposure to direct sunlight Pot without drainage hole FAQ My Zamioculcas is growing slowly, is that normal?
 Yes, it's a slow-growing plant.
 Be patient!
-Provide it with light, warmth, and a little fertilizer in spring to stimulate its growth.
+Provide it with light, warmth, and a little fertilizer in the spring to stimulate its growth.
 Is it toxic to animals?
 Yes, like many Araceae, it is toxic if ingested.
-Keep it out of reach of curious children and pets.
+Keep it out of reach of children and curious animals.
 How to propagate a ZZ plant?
-By dividing the rhizomes when repotting or by leaf cuttings in water or in a substrate.
+By dividing the rhizomes when repotting, or by taking leaf cuttings in water or substrate.
 It's slow, but it works very well!
-Conclusion Zamioculcas zamiifolia is an ultra-robust and decorative plant.
-It's perfect for getting started in the world of houseplants or for adding a touch of greenery without the hassle.
-A simple little gem that can withstand (almost) anything, and will reward you for it!
+Conclusion The Zamioculcas zamiifolia is an incredibly robust and decorative plant.
+It's perfect for beginners in the world of houseplants or for adding a touch of greenery without any fuss.
+A little gem of simplicity that tolerates (almost) anything, and will reward you handsomely!

 Comment prendre soin de Ceropegia Woodii : Le guide ultime